Ryan Kelsch contributed to this post.

 The Raw Data: How Scoring Works on the USMLE and COMLEX

-Apples and Oranges … and Bananas: The COMLEX, The USMLE, or Both
+Apples and Oranges … and Bananas: The COMLEX, USMLE, or Both

 In the current residency program and admissions milieu, it is hard to say if a 520 COMLEX score is going to be respected the same as a 228 USMLE.
-As the single accreditation system is implemented, the hope is that more programs will accept and understand the COMLEX as the USMLE's equivalent.
-The other option (which I foresee happening) is, as programs merge and the ACGME becomes the new standard, more programs will expect applicants to have taken “their test” — in other words, they will expect the USMLE.
+The single accreditation system is in its early years of implementation, and the hope is that more programs will accept and understand the COMLEX as the USMLE's equivalent.
+That being said since the ACGME is the new standard, more programs seem to currently expect applicants to have taken “their test” — in other words, they will expect the USMLE.
 In this current environment, I still recommend the banana option: take both the USMLE and COMLEX if you can.